librato/taxonomy/Part2/traditional/free_open/monoliths/system/omd.md

 ### Notification Capabilities
-By default Nagios supports email notifications, UI-based alert acknowledgements, and highly configurable escalations.
+By default Nagios supports email notifications, UI-based alert acknowledgments, and highly configurable escalations.
 It is moderately easy but not trivial to define alternate notification protocols, and third party add-ons exist to extend it to support services like [PagerDuty]() and [VictorOps]().